Blendify/blender-manual/trunk/blender_docs/manual/editors/vse/preview/properties.rst

 Grease Pencil
 =============

-Allows you to use :doc:`Grease Pencil </interface/grease_pencil/index>` in the sequencer.
+Allows you to use :doc:`Grease Pencil </interface/grease_pencil/index>` in the Sequencer.